VNDPAL/ProjectEstimationExcel/README.md

 # Software Project Estimation
-This repo contains an excel for project estimations.
+This repo contains an excel template for project estimations